A combined first and second order variational approach for image reconstruction: The numerical implementation

 \subsection{Numerical solution of our minimisation problem}

-In this section, we explain how the Bregman iteration together with an operator splitting technique can be used to implement numerically the minimisation of our functional.
-The idea originates from \cite{goldstein2009split} where it is called Split Bregman algorithm.
-Let us mention here, however, that this iterative technique is equivalent to certain instances of combinations of the augmented Lagrangian method with classical operator splitting such as Douglas-Rachford, see \cite{setzer}.
-We also refer the reader to the preprint of Burger, Sawatzky, Brune, Benning \cite{TGVbregman} for applications of Bregman methods to higher-order regularisation models for image reconstruction.
+In this section, we explain how the Bregman iteration \eqref{miniter}-\eqref{miniter2} together with an operator splitting technique can be used to implement numerically the minimisation of functional \eqref{functionaldiscrete}.
+The idea originates from \cite{goldstein2009split} where such a procedure is applied to total variation minimisation and is given the name split Bregman algorithm.
+This iterative technique is equivalent to certain instances of combinations of the augmented Lagrangian method with classical operator splitting such as Douglas-Rachford, see \cite{setzer}.
+We also refer the reader to the paper of Benning, Brune, Burger and M\"uller \cite{TGVbregman}, for applications of Bregman methods to higher-order regularisation models for image reconstruction.

-Exemplarily, we present the resulting algorithm for the minimisation of J in \eqref{functionaldiscrete}, i.e., for $f(x)=|x|$, $g(x)=|x|$ and an $L^2$ data fidelity term.
-The other instances of the general higher order model \eqref{functional1} that we consider in Sections \ref{denoising}, \ref{deblurring} and \ref{inpainting} are solved with the same technique, which result into very similar algorithms as the one described in the sequel.
+Exemplarily, we present the resulting algorithm for the minimisation of J in \eqref{functionaldiscrete}, i.e., for $f(x)=|x|$, $g(x)=|x|$ and $L^2$ data fidelity term.
 Recall that we want to solve the following unconstrained minimisation problem:

-The derivation of the Split Bregman algorithm for solving \eqref{minimisationstep1} starts with the first important observation that this above minimisation problem is equivalent to the following constrained minimisation problem:
+The derivation of the split Bregman algorithm for solving \eqref{minimisationstep1} starts with the first observation that the above minimisation problem is equivalent to the following constrained minimisation problem: